 Graduate Interdisciplinary Cluster Initiative

-The department of philosophy is currently actively involved in a new initiative of the Graduate School, the Interdisciplinary Cluster Initiative.
-Particularly in the areas of Gender Studies, Critical Theory, Classical Traditions, the department seeks suitable applicants with a strong background in philosophy, who would like to explore and use the new offerings of the clusters.
+The department of philosophy is currently actively involved in an initiative of the Graduate School, the Interdisciplinary Cluster Initiative.
+Particularly in the areas of Gender Studies, Critical Theory and Classical Traditions, the department seeks suitable applicants with a strong background in philosophy, who would like to explore and use the new offerings of the clusters.

 Northwestern reserves the right to change without notice any statement on this page concerning, but not limited to, rules, policies, tuition, fees, curricula, and courses.